 A large chain of tax-free jewelry boutiques serving off-board cruise ship passengers wanted to increase the sales of its Tanzanite gemstones through product education.

 PT Next installed smart displays so when customers reached for a piece of Tanzanite jewelry it triggered a series of educational videos on the screen above the showcase.
-The video sound was directed downward towards the customer using unidirectional speakers so as not to interfere with the general store environment.
+The video sound was directed downward toward the customer using unidirectional speakers to avoid interfering with the general store environment.

 VIRTUAL TRY-ON